jmercz/isoVec/README.md

 ## Changelog

-For a history of changes, refer to the file `CHANGELOG.md` in the source distribution available under "Navigation/Download files".
+For a history of changes, refer to the file `CHANGELOG.md` in the source code distributions or directly on the [GitHub repository](https://github.com/jmercz/isoVec/blob/main/README.md).

 ## References